NaabZer/recipes_for_llms/README.md

 But of course, the rest of the tags would be present in the database and would also be possible to do filtering on, but it probably doesn't provide much.
 The tags are there more for the NER tagger to be able to diffirentiate critical vs non-critical attributes (like **Preparation** vs **Alteration**).

 #### Tagging pipeline
-The tagging is done using [doccano](https://github.com/doccano/doccano), the first dataset is a modified version of [TASTEset](https://github.com/taisti/TASTEset), where some of the above tags are present, and some are changed.
+The tagging is done using ~~[doccano](https://github.com/doccano/doccano)~~ [label-studio](https://github.com/HumanSignal/label-studio), the first dataset is a modified version of [TASTEset](https://github.com/taisti/TASTEset), where some of the above tags are present, and some are changed.
 Therefore the labels have had to be relabeled.
-Doccano supports API-labeling, so after the first NER model has been trained, an API will be created and then used to automatically tag ingredient sentences, and then you can readjust if neccessary.
+~~Doccano~~ label-studio supports API-labeling, so after the first NER model was trained, an API was created and used to automatically tag ingredient sentences while labeling, increasing labeling throughput, increasingly getting better and better.